Best Anti-Snoring Devices of 2026

 • Size

-Small, medium, large
+Small, medium, and large

 • Type

-Wedge pillow, body pillow, insert pillow
+Wedge pillow, body pillow, and insert pillow

-The MedCline Reflux Relief System may reduce snoring by elevating your head and upper body 15 to 20 degrees, which can help open the airway.
 The system's base is a firm wedge pillow with a hole in the middle that extends to each side and an insert pillow that fills part of the hole.
-This system allows side sleepers to put an arm through the hole and remain comfortable.
+This system allows side sleepers to put an arm through the hole and remain comfortable, supporting the shoulder and potentially reducing discomfort.

 A body pillow wraps around above your head and on either side of you as you lie on the wedge pillow, providing a softer place to rest your head no matter what position you're in.
 The pillows are filled with Certi-PUR foam and have removable, washable covers.
 Since they were designed for people who have acid reflux at night, this system may be especially helpful for people who both snore and experience gastroesophageal reflux disease (GERD).